redevening/schafkopftarif/README.md

 ## Technology

 - The App is built using [SVELTE](https://svelte.dev/) as frontend framework.

-- Game information is stored locally in the browser, no network connection needed.
+- Data is persisted using [Firebase Firestore](https://firebase.google.com).
+Offline Support and realtime updates are enabled.
+- The app is hosted via [Netlify](https://www.netlify.com/)

-- The app can be installed as Progressive Web App on Android directly from the browser
+- The app can be installed as Progressive Web App on Android and iOS directly from the browser

+## Building
+- To build the app you need a valid firebase config with API Key, etc.
+- You can put them in a `.env` file.
+They are used in `src/main.js`